 For now, mouse over “WordPress” icon – it should be at the top left in the middle of the screen – and click “Install” (if you haven’t already installed WordPress on your domain).

 Configuring Your Domain Name & Site Name

 - Choose the protocol you want to use.
-If you DO NOT have SSL configured for your site (and you’d know if you did), leave this field as http://
+If you DO NOT have SSL configured for your site (you’d know if you did), leave this field as HTTP://

-- Choose the domain you want to add WordPress to from the dropdown list, being very careful not to select a domain name you have already installed WordPress on.
+- Choose the domain you want to add WordPress to from the dropdown list.
+Be very careful not to select a domain name you have already installed WordPress on.

 Setting Up Your Admin Account

 This step is VERY important!
 It’s perfectly fine to leave the admin name as “admin”, though you might want to change it to your own name.